San Diego-La Jolla Underwater Park

 The San Diego-La Jolla Underwater Park is the historical name for a marine reserve that includes the San Diego-Scripps Coastal Marine Conservation Area (SMCA) and Matlahuayl State Marine Reserve (SMR), adjoining marine protected areas that extend offshore from La Jolla in San Diego County on California's south coast.
+The park also protects an important underwater archeological site.

 The underwater park originally spanned 6000 acre of ocean bottom and tidelands, including La Jolla Cove.
 With four distinct habitats (rocky reef, kelp bed, sand flats, and submarine canyon), the area remains a popular destination for snorkelers and scuba divers.

 History

 The origins of the park date back to 1929 when the state of California set aside a "marine life refuge" to protect the submerged and intertidal area near Scripps Institution of Oceanography.
 In 1957, the nearshore area became part of the San Diego Marine Life Refuge.

 Environmental activism led to the establishment of the San Diego-La Jolla Underwater Park.
 The project was spearheaded by the San Diego Council of Divers, led by Harold F. Riley, to protect marine resources threatened by over-fishing.
 Conrad F. Limbaugh of the Scripps Institution of Oceanography supported the idea.
 Members of La Jolla's Bottom Scratchers Dive Club, est. 1933, also played a significant role.

 In 1970, the City of San Diego incorporated the San Diego-La Jolla Underwater Park as part of a city-operated park that stretched more than 2-miles offshore.
 Responsibility for maintenance was to be shared by the City of San Diego's Department of Parks and Recreation and the California Department of Fish and Game.
 A 514-acre ecological reserve and marine life refuge was created at the same time, known as the "Look, Don't Touch Ecological Reserve."
 In 1981, the San Diego City Council extended the boundaries of the ecological reserve to include La Jolla Cove.